 Bootstrap [13] is a front-end framework used for creating responsive and mobile-first websites, it comes with a variety of built-in components, as well as a built in styling.
 This styling is also customizable using CSS.
-This library is a good evaluation point for this thesis as it is written in pure JavaScript and is used by millions of developers.
+This library is a good evaluation point for this thesis as it is written in pure JavaScript.